nate-browne/innermachinations/_posts/2019-12-26-Writing-Class.md

    One thing that I struggled with was gauging the difficulty of the assignments.
 Since I was the one writing them, things that seemed trivially easy to me may end up being much harder to someone taking the class, especially since most students at UCSD would take this class as their second or third CS course.
 Writing writeups was a similar ordeal, since they involve balancing the fine line between giving away too much and being completely useless.
+If you have the chance, go give your instructors a hand shake, maybe a hug even.
+It's a thankless job, and they deserve some appreciation.
    <br><br>
    In the end, I tried adopting a model of making things get progressively harder as the course goes along, which leads to...